Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Another interesting machine for the trail construction sector is the Single Track ST-240, which has a front-mounted dozer blade, and a front-mounted backhoe (if that is a thing)

-They could be easily carried on the same type of trailer shown above, and although the arm is shorter than conventional excavators due to the tasks it is designed for, that might be a compromise worth taking for the general performance.
+They could be easily carried on the same type of trailer shown above, although the arm is shorter than conventional excavators due to the tasks it is designed for, that might be a compromise worth taking for the general performance.

 Another interesting machine from over the pond